The Most Common SEO Issues for News Publishers

 Over the years I've audited over 50 publishing websites.
 These are the most common problems and challenges that I find.

-I’ve audited many publishing sites over the years - well over 50 at last count - and suffice to say I’ve seen certain patterns emerge.
+As a specialised SEO for news publishers I’ve audited many publishing sites over the years - well over 50 at last count - and suffice to say I’ve seen certain patterns emerge.
 Many publishing sites tend to suffer from the same types of SEO issues.